Detroit Tigers

 Malloy struck out in his first three at-bats, but worked a walk in his fourth plate appearance

 Justyn-Henry Malloy embodies the selfless spirit of the 2024 Tigers.
 Scott Harris’ first trade acquisition made his MLB debut in early June and he played steadily through mid August.
 He maintained an OPS of around .700 and was a reliable lefty masher.
 But when Detroit’s other outfielders seemingly all got healthy around the same time, Malloy was the odd man out.
-He spent two weeks back in Toledo, and then returned to in September, only to get about 25 plate appearances all month.
+He spent two weeks back in Toledo, and then returned in September, only to get about 25 plate appearances all month.
 But when called upon, he did the job.

 Wenceel Perez